harbour/core/contrib/gtwvw/doc/intro.en.md

 Today I have a chance of uploading GTWVW into Harbour contrib area.
 Hopefully this will make it easier for anybody interested in it.
-Some other aspects of improvements (like compileability in compilers other than BCC) are also expected.
+Some other aspects of improvements (like C compiler portability) are also expected.
 Lorenzo Fiorini and others are helping me with it at the moment.

 # Examples